- A level requirements: ABB

 This module will enhance students’ understanding of academic research in the field of communication and media studies.
 It is the first of a series of two modules that will equip students with the skills and techniques needed to analyse, execute, interpret, and present academic research.
 The module will also prepare them for advanced academic projects such as their final-year projects/academic dissertations.
 This module will introduce students to the basics of academic research – from the key elements in a research study to the difference between primary and secondary, and quantitative and qualitative research.
 Students will be taught how to write literature reviews and what ethical considerations to bear in mind when designing a research study.

 This module will enhance students’ understanding of academic research in the field of communication and media studies.
 It is the second of a series of two modules that will equip students with the skills and techniques needed to analyse, execute, interpret, and present academic research.
 The module will also prepare them for advanced academic projects such as their final-year projects/academic dissertations.
-This module will introduce students to specific research methods such as quantitative and qualitative approaches to the study of media audiences and producers such as surveys, interviews, focus groups, ethnography as well as archival research and digital research.
+This module will introduce students to specific quantitative and qualitative research methods for the study of media texts, audiences and producers, continuing on from the semester 1 Research Methods module.
+These will include textual analysis, content analysis, thematic analysis, discourse analysis; surveys, interviews, focus groups, ethnography; as well as archival research and digital research.
 Students will also be taught how to formulate research questions, what makes a good student dissertation/final year project and how to communicate their research.
-They will then be required to prepare research proposals for their final year projects/dissertations, which they will be asked to present at an end-of-year conference.
+They will then be required to prepare research proposals for their final year projects/dissertations.

 The second-year module Immersive Media and Virtual Worlds explores the histories, theories, and industries related to the production of immersive experiences, digital technologies and virtual realities and worlds.
 In particular, the module will focus on video games and cinema.